Data Binding in Dropdown List

 Binding remote data

-• DataManager.Url - Defines the service endpoint to fetch data.
+- DataManager.Url - Defines the service endpoint used to fetch data.

-• Syncfusion.Blazor.Data package provides some predefined adaptors that are designed to interact with particular service endpoints.
+- Syncfusion.Blazor.Data provides built-in adaptors to interact with specific service endpoints.

 OnActionBegin event